viperML/neohome/src/content/blog/nix-dev/index.md

 For your editor to pick up the C/C++ libraries which rely on pkg-config or cmake, I've had success with the following stack:

 - Tell cmake or meson to generate a `compile_commands.json`.
 For cmake, you need to add `set(CMAKE_EXPORT_COMPILE_COMMANDS ON)` to your `CMakeLists.txt` or pass `-DCMAKE_EXPORT_COMPILE_COMMANDS=1`.
 Meson should generate it automatically.
-- Install clangd, by adding `clang-tools` to your devshell.
+- Install clangd, by adding `clang-tools` to your dev shell.
 - Configure your editor to use clangd.
-For example, for vscode: uninstall the Microsoft C/C++ extension and install the clangd extension.
+For example, for VS Code: uninstall the Microsoft C/C++ extension and install the clangd extension.
 - Make sure clangd finds your `compile_commands.json`, by either:
   - Creating a symlink of the file from your build directory into your root directory (easiest).
 E.g. `ln -vs ./builddir/compile_commands.json ./compile_commands.json`.
   - Configure your editor extension to pass the flag `--compile-commands-dir=<directory>` to clangd.
-For vscode, add `"clangd.arguments": ["--compile-commands-dir=<directory>"]` to your project's `.vscode/settings.json` .
+For VS Code, add `"clangd.arguments": ["--compile-commands-dir=<directory>"]` to your project's `.vscode/settings.json` .
 - You may need to restart the editor for the changes to propagate.

 ## NodeJS

-Unlike C/C++, NodeJS is quite straightfoward.
+Unlike C/C++, NodeJS is quite straightforward.
 While most things will be handled by your editor, you might want to open a quick shell to make certain packages available to yourself.
-The packages below are generally universal, but certain frameworks (i.e Svelte or NextJS) may require additional packages to be added to the shell.
+The packages below are generally universal, but certain frameworks (i.e. Svelte or NextJS) may require additional packages to be added to the shell.
 ```nix
 pkgs.mkShell {
   packages = [